couchbase/docker/generate/resources/couchbase-server/README.md

 In this case, the most efficient way to run your cluster in Docker is to use the host's own networking stack, by running each container with the `--net=host` option.
 There is no need to use `-p` to "expose" any ports.
 Each container will use the IP address(es) of its host.

-Start the container:
+Start a container on each host:

 ```
 docker run -d -v ~/couchbase:/opt/couchbase/var --net=host couchbase/server
 ```

 You can access the Couchbase Server Admin Console via port 8091 on any of the hosts.

 In addition to being easy to set up, this is also likely to be the most performant way to deploy a Docker-based cluster as there will be no Docker-imposed networking overhead.